 - Getting back to sleep is impossible.
 This increases nervousness, negative thoughts and sleeplessness.

-- If you do manage to get back to sleep, it’s very light and you wake up feeling tired.
+- If you do manage to get back to sleep, it’s a light sleep and you wake up feeling tired.

-- Repeatedly waking up between 3 and 4 AM a few times per week.
+- Repeatedly waking up at 3 or 4 am a few times per week.

 Anxiety and waking up during the early morning hours

-Why do I always wake up at 3 in the morning?
+Why am I always waking up at 3 in the morning?

-If during the week you suddenly wake up in the early morning and almost always during these hours, the first thing you need to ask yourself is if you’re worried about something, if there’s something bothering you, if you’re working too much, or if you’re facing an emotional problem.
+If you suddenly wake up in the early hours of the morning at the same time, you need to ask yourself why.
+The first thing you need to ask yourself is whether you’re worried about something.
+The second is whether you are working too much, and the third is if you are suffering from some sort of emotional problem.

-All these factors can cause anxiety that we might not always be aware of and the way the brain reacts to these problems is through sleep.
-We start to have problems falling asleep, and when we do, the accumulated anxiety causes us to wake up with a sense of threat.
+All of these factors can cause anxiety that we might not always be aware of.
+As a result, our brain responds in such a way that our sleep is affected.
+We start to have problems falling asleep, and, when we do get to sleep, the accumulated anxiety causes us to wake up with a sense of threat.

 Let’s take a closer look:

-- Anxiety directly alters the central nervous system (CNS), which begins to make small changes in the bio and neuro-chemical systems involved in the sleep-wake cycle.
-This all directly alters stages of sleep (REM and non-REM).
+- Anxiety directly alters the central nervous system (CNS).
+The CNS starts to make small changes in the bio and neuro-chemical systems involved in the sleep-wake cycle.
+The result of this is that is an alteration in our sleep stages (REM and non-REM).

-- Generally, we go to bed and have a hard time getting to sleep.
-We end up falling asleep around midnight, but anxiety causes our sleep to be fragmented and it’s harder to reach the REM stage, where sleep is deep and restorative.
-Our brain interprets this anxiety as a threat and something that we have to get away from.
-Feeling this alert causes us to violently awake after just a few hours around 3 in the morning.
+- We often go to bed and have a hard time getting to sleep.
+We end up falling asleep around midnight, but anxiety causes our sleep to be interrupted.
+It’s then harder to reach the REM stage, where sleep is deep and restorative.
+Our brain interprets this anxiety as a threat and as something that we have to get away from.
+We sense this alert and end up waking up after just a few hours at around 3 in the morning.

-- This is our body’s natural reaction to anxiety and our neurotransmitters are altered causing changes in sleep.
+- This is our body’s natural reaction to anxiety and it alters our neurotransmitters, causing changes in our sleep patterns.

 What can we do about this problem?

-If the cause of sleep disturbances is anxiety, we need to confront these sources of stress and the problems that are causing anxiety if want a good night’s rest.
+If the cause of sleep disturbances is anxiety, we need to confront the sources of this stress and anxiety if we want a good night’s rest.

 - It’s important to acknowledge that something is going on.
 Waking up in the middle of the night with a feeling of dread or threat is a sure sign that something is not right.
-Ask yourself why that is, what’s going on in your life that’s bothering you, making you unhappy and why you feel threatened.
+Ask yourself why that is.
+Ask yourself what’s going on in your life that’s bothering you, making you unhappy and why you feel threatened.